cherrypy/cherrypy/sphinx/source/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add settings that are not specific to a request URL and retrieve them from your page handler as follow:
+You can add settings that are not specific to a request URL and retrieve them from your page handler as follows:

 .. code-block:: ini